IN-4M/cgen-project-state/cgen-project-state.md

 - Android falls back to c93n.com/upgrade for purchases until production access granted
 - Build 10 (Android) to be built after 14-day test completes

+Note for next session — VIP tier not recognized on website The website (Intelligence Engine, Idea Validator, Concept Generator) does not send a tier field in any of its fetch requests to main.py.
+Backend's credit-check logic in generate_intelligence, generate_validator, and generate_landing only bypasses the credit check when data.tier === 'vip' — since the website never sends this field, a VIP user generating from the website (not the app) will be checked against credits like a regular Subscriber, even though they should have free unlimited daily access (3/engine/day).
+Impact: Low — VIP is a small, manually-assigned hidden group (family, friends, testers).
+Most VIP usage happens through the app where tier is already correctly passed.
+This only matters if a VIP user specifically uses the website instead of the app.
+Fix needed (next session): The website's cgData object (injected by WordPress via cgenAdminBypass mechanism) would need to also expose the user's tier, OR the engine JS would need to call /check-vip itself before generating and include tier: 'vip' in the fetch body if true.
+Same fix applies to all three engine HTML blocks (Intelligence Mode A/B, Idea Validator, Concept Generator).

 # CGEN App — Project State File

 **Last updated:** June 24, 2026